ksaj/lispiness/README.md

 That still might not be optimal in the professional sense, but it is basic and produces usable output.
 (Also, why does everyone seem so attached to (/ 9 5) when it reolves to a simple, clean 1.8 anyway?
 Is there a *practical* use for /5 temperature notation?)

+On another page, the author says:

+    LISP represents a function call f(x) as (f x), for example cos(45) is written as cos 45

+If we were to even attempt at being consistent, then in order to be correct it should say:

+    LISP represents a function call f(x) as (f x).
+For example, cos(45) is written as (cos 45).

-Really, if you can't even get that simple of an example right, you should *NOT* be writing a tutorial.
+Really, if you can't even get these simple examples (as well as English punctuation and basic sentence structure) right, you should *NOT* be writing a tutorial.
 Besides, there already are a million tutorials out there.
 If lisp is such a great language, why is 90% of the code out there derivative, or just plain terrible?
 If you are going to evangelize, try not to make it look so clumsy and ineffective.

 # Best resource Evah!